localazy/cdn-client/README.md

 const result = {
   en: {
     cdn_info: 'With the CDN you can deliver the translation files instantly',
-    cdn_testing: 'We\'re testing the CDN',
+    cdn_testing: "We're testing the CDN",
     hello_localazy: 'Hello Localazy!',
-    using_javascript: 'In this project we decided to use JavaScript' },
+    using_javascript: 'In this project we decided to use JavaScript', },
   de: {
     cdn_info: 'Mit dem CDN können Sie die Übersetzungsdateien sofort liefern',
     cdn_testing: 'Wir testen das CDN',
     hello_localazy: 'Hallo Localazy!',
-    using_javascript: 'In diesem Projekt haben wir uns für JavaScript entschieden' }
+    using_javascript: 'In diesem Projekt haben wir uns für JavaScript entschieden', },
 };
 ```